Traap/dotfiles-archived/README.md

 ## Note:
-setup.hs creates symbolic links to files in my git/dotfile folde, and then clones Vim bundles into my git/dotfiles/vim/bundles folder.
-I have found this strategy useful to manage my source files a sinle location versus copying them to my home directory.
+setup.hs creates symbolic links to files in my git/dotfiles folder, and then clones Vim bundles into my git/dotfiles/vim/bundles folder, finally it clones base16 colors into my git/dotfiles/color folder.
+I have found this strategy useful to manage my source files a single location versus copying them to my home directory.